Ardlougher: Geography

 Ardlougher is bounded on the west by Clontygrigny townland, on the east by Kildallan townland, on the south by Dring townland and on the north by Aghaweenagh and Killygreagh townlands.
 Its chief geographical features are the Rag River, small streams, forestry plantations and dug wells.
 Ardlougher is traversed by minor public roads and rural lanes.
 The townland covers 141 acres.

+Public transport

+Bus Éireann route 465 connects Ardlougher to Cavan on Tuesdays only via Killashandra, Arva and Ballinagh.

 History

 The Ulster Plantation Baronial map of 1609 depicts the name as Ardlogher.
 The Ulster Plantation grants of 1611 spell the townland name as Ardloagher.
 A 1615 lease spells the name as Ardlogher.
 A 1629 inquisition spells the name as Ardlogher.
 A 1631 grant spells the name as Ardlogher.
 The 1641 Depositions spell the name as Ardloher.
 The 1652 Commonwealth Survey spells the townland as Ardlogher.
 The locals currently pronounce the name Ard-Low-Her.

 From medieval times up to the early 1600s, the land belonged to the McKiernan Clan.
 In the Plantation of Ulster in 1609 the lands of the McKiernans were confiscated, but some were later regranted to them.
 In the Plantation of Ulster grant dated 4 June 1611, King James VI and I granted 400 acres (160 hectares) or 7 poles (a poll is the local name for townland) of land in Tullyhunco at an annual rent of £4 5s.
 4d., to Bryan McKearnan, gentleman, comprising the modern-day townlands of Clontygrigny, Cornacrum, Cornahaia, Derrinlester, Dring, Drumlarah, Ardlougher and Kiltynaskellan.
 Under the terms of the grant, McKearnan was obliged to build a house on this land.
 The said Brian 'Bán' Mág Tighearnán (anglicized 'Blonde' Brian McKiernan) was chief of the McKiernan Clan of Tullyhunco, County Cavan, Ireland from 1588 until his death on 4 September 1622.
 In a visitation by George Carew, 1st Earl of Totnes in autumn 1611, it was recorded, McKyernan removed to his proportion and is about building a house.
 On 23 March 1615, Mág Tighearnán granted a lease on these lands to James Craig.
 On 14 March 1630, an Inquisition of King Charles I of England held in Cavan Town stated that Brian bane McKiernan died on 4 September 1622, and his lands comprising seven poles and three pottles in Clonkeen, Clontygrigny, Cornacrum, Derrinlester, Dring, Killygorman, Kiltynaskellan and Mullaghdoo went to his nearest relatives.
 The most likely inheritors being Cahill, son of Owen McKiernan; Brian, son of Turlough McKiernan and Farrell, son of Phelim McKiernan, all aged over 21 and married.
 On 26 April 1631 a re-grant was made to Sir James Craige, which included the lands of Ardlogher, which also included sub-divisions in the townland called Lismole, Gortinfadlany, Aghemorelismole, Mullaghnelaroen, Derryvehin, Gatinetunner, Tawnenaltan, Cathrasnea and Boylenane.
 Sir James Craig died in the siege of Croaghan Castle on 8 April 1642.
 His land was inherited by his brother John Craig of Craig Castle, County Cavan and of Craigston, County Leitrim, who was chief doctor to both King James I and Charles I.